oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### E.1.3 Music Library Tables

-## Schema
+Information Header

 ```
          title: "Music Library"
        package: "http://fake-audio.org/music-lib"
-       version: "1.0"
+       version: "1.1"
-   description: "This information model defines a library of audio tracks, organized by album"
+   description: "This information model defines a library of audio tracks,
+                 organized by album, with associated metadata regarding each
+                 track.
+It is modeled on the types of library data maintained
+                 by common websites and music file tag editors."
        license: "CC0-1.0"
        exports: ["Library"]
 ```